noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 }
 ```

 where we use `List` to represent the stack of color codes.
 (We could also use a mutable stack, as working with the state monad ensures the state will be threaded through our program.)
-We've also defined some convenience methods to make working with the state easier.
+I've also defined some convenience methods to simplify working with the state.

 With this in place we can write the rest of the code, which is shown below.
 Compared to the previous code I've shortened a few method names and abstracted the escape codes.

-Once we have defined the structure of `Terminal`, the majority of the rest of the code is dealing with manipulating the `Terminal` state.
-Most of the methods on `Program` have a common structure that specifies a state change before and after the main program runs.
-Notice we don't need to implement combinators like `flatMap` because we get them from the `State` monad.
-This is one of the big benefits of reusing abstractions like monads: we get a full library of methods without doing additional work.

 Remember this code can be directly executed by `scala`.
 Just copy it into a file (e.g. `Terminal.scala`) and run `scala Terminal.scala`.

 ```scala